 Is this how we remember things?

 Long-term memory (any memory at all if we’re being honest) is a near complete mystery to the field of neuroscience.
 They understand the basic chemical processes that take place in our brains, but understanding how that translates to our minds and our consciousness, and how something as transcendent as consciousness is produced is still widely uncharted territory.
-There are theories that use retrograde signalling to explain how neurons form stronger and stronger bonds with one another, which is a classic feature of neuroscience called plasticity; neurons’ tendency to either increase or decrease the strength of their synapses with other neurons; why and how they do this is the unknown part.
+There are theories that use retrograde signaling to explain how neurons form stronger and stronger bonds with one another, which is a classic feature of neuroscience called plasticity; neurons’ tendency to either increase or decrease the strength of their synapses with other neurons; why and how they do this is the unknown part.

-Essentially, the theory says that retrograde signalling produces a positive feedback message that increases the rate of firing of neurotransmitters from the presynaptic neuron.
+Essentially, the theory says that retrograde signaling produces a positive feedback message that increases the rate of firing of neurotransmitters from the presynaptic neuron.
 The postsynaptic neuron will then increase the amount of receptors so that it can bind with all of the neurotransmitters being released.
 This in turn causes another increase of neurotransmission until a much stronger communication and higher-resolution synapse is formed, with moreof the neurotransmitter released, and more receptors for it to bind to.

 The hippocampus, which is where much of memorization and memory encoding takes place, is notable for its massive expression of CB1 cannabinoid receptors.
 In the hippocampus, the release of 2-AG suppresses the activity of the inhibitory GABA neurons that usually cause us to treat information as unnecessary “brain clutter”, deleting it.
 When this endocannabinoid is released, it suppresses that reaction, allowing the neurons to form stronger and stronger connections with one another, due to increased firing rates.
-We’ll go into more detail about the exact mechanism of long-term memory encoding and “long term potentiation” by endocannabinoids in a future post, but retrograde signalling is the mechanism of how it works, and it solved a decades-old mystery in the field of neurology.
+We’ll go into more detail about the exact mechanism of long-term memory encoding and “long term potentiation” by endocannabinoids in a future post, but retrograde signaling is the mechanism of how it works, and it solved a decades-old mystery in the field of neurology.